Health & Wellness

 Would you go to a drugstore to get tested for HIV?
 Well health officials want to know and they are setting up a pilot program to find out.

 “Our goal is to make HIV testing as routine as a blood pressure check,” said Jonathan Mermin, M.D., director of CDC’s Division of HIV/AIDS Prevention.
-“This initiative is one example of how we can make testing routine and help identify the hundreds of thousands of Americans who are unaware that they are infected.”
+“This initiative is one example of how we can make testing routine.
+Help identify the hundreds of thousands of Americans who are unaware that they are infected.”

 Bioethicist Art Caplan argues that without a doctor’s attention, HIV screening could do more harm than good.

 CDC estimates over 1.1 million Americans have HIV, and 20 percent don’t know they are infected.
-One of the main challenges in HIV diagnosis is that people can live with the infection for years without developing symptoms.
+One of the main challenges is that people can live with the infection for years without developing symptoms.

 The test involves a swab of the inside of the mouth and the results are ready in about 20 minutes.